mollie/api-documentation/source/reference/v2/payments-api/get-payment-route.rst

        .. type:: amount object

      - The portion of the total payment amount that is being routed.
-If the payment is routed to one balance and the parameter is ommitted, the amount will be equal to the payment amount.
+If the payment is routed to one connected account and the parameter is omitted, the amount will be equal to the payment amount.

        .. list-table::
           :widths: auto